Nivesh03/package-twitter/README.md

         ```
     * Install the `python-dotenv` package

-        `python-dotenv` reads key-value pairs from a .env file and can set them as environment variables.
+        `python-dotenv` reads key-value pairs from a `.env` file and can set them as environment variables.
         ```bash
         pip install python-dotenv
         ```
-    * Load .env values in your Python code
+    * Load `.env` values in your Python code

-        Use the dotenv module along with os.environ:
+        Once the `python-dotenv` package is installed and the `.env` file has been created, use the dotenv module along with os.environ to load them into the environment:

         ```python
         from dotenv import load_dotenv